Toshiba Laptop

 1. Hi Bryan,

-It’s very hard to change the keyboard because it is glue with adhesive on almost all the surface of the keyboard.
+It’s very hard to change the keyboard because it is glued with adhesive on almost all the surfaces of the keyboard.

-I am an informatician, and we did this operation last month to replace the Azerty keyboard with a Wwerty.
+I am an informatician, and we did this operation last month to replace the Azerty keyboard with a QWERTY keyboard.

 We have been lucky to succeed, but there is still a part of this keyboard.